 Minnesota Electrician Insurance

-You might be curious what electrician insurance costs?
-We have a couple of special programs for electricians with rates starting at $482.00 per year.
+You may be curious about the costs of electrician insurance.
+We have a couple of special programs for electricians, with rates starting at $482.00 per year.
 That would be the rate for a one-person operation, but we insure electricians and electrical contractors of all sizes.

 Clients from Minneapolis and St. Paul, Plymouth, Rochester, Mankato, and Rosemount love our services.
 We insure electricians all over the State of Minnesota.
-With the internet, email, and electronic signing, we can have you covered in no time.
+With the email and electronic signing, we can have you covered quickly.

-Many of our electricians ask if we do the Minnesota electrical bonds?
+Many of our electricians ask if we do Minnesota electrical bonds.
 The answer is YES!
-The two-year electrical contractors bond is currently $219.00.
-However, it must be written to match up and expire following the state’s rules.
-So, sometimes you might see $125.00 for that first bond term.
+The two-year electrical contractors’ bond is currently $219.00.
+However, it must be written to match up and expire in accordance with the state’s rules.
+So, you may sometimes see $125.00 for the first bond term.

-Buy your electrical company insurance / general liability insurance and your electrical bond from us.
-Let our local experienced Minnesota insurance agents help you today, call 952-222-8073.
-We do it right the first time and on a budget!
+Purchase your electrical company insurance, including general liability insurance, and your electrical bond from us.
+Let our local, experienced Minnesota insurance agents help you today.
+Call 952-222-8073.
+We do it right the first time, on budget!

 General Liability Insurance for Electricians

-Minnesota electricians need general liability insurance as part of the licensing requirements in Minnesota, and it is the core insurance policy for most electrical contractor businesses in Minnesota.
+Minnesota electricians are required to have general liability insurance as part of their licensing requirements, and it is the core insurance policy for most electrical contractor businesses in the state.

-General liability covers bodily injury and property damage; it is an important policy for your business.
-Often companies will include a property damage deductible ($1,000, $2,500, etc.).
+General liability insurance provides coverage for bodily injury and property damage, making it a crucial policy for your business.
+Often, companies will include a property damage deductible ($1,000, $2,500, etc.).
 Consider this deductible when determining the proper electrical contractors’ insurance for your electrical contracting business.

 Many of our electrician friends are given specific requirements from an MN general contractor.
-Sometimes they are also looking for commercial auto insurance and workers’ compensation for electricians.
-Please email it to us right away.
-Sending us the requirements saves time and helps you quickly secure a certificate and the contract.
+Sometimes, they are also looking for commercial auto insurance and workers’ compensation for electricians.
+Please email the requirements to us as soon as possible.
+Sending us the requirements saves time and helps you secure a certificate and the contract quickly.

 Business Owners Policy (BOP) – Electrical Contractors Insurance

-Take a general liability insurance policy and mix in what many electrical contractor companies need, like building coverage, business personal property.
-If your electrical business qualifies, a BOP is preferred even if the property is not written, as it includes business interruption insurance.
+Take a general liability insurance policy and add coverage that many electrical contractor companies need, such as building coverage and business personal property.
+If your electrical business qualifies, a Business Owners Policy (BOP) is preferred, even if the property is not insured, as it includes business interruption insurance.

 Request your MN electrician insurance quote now!
 You will be shocked when you hear our low rates.